MrMadguy64/Engine/README.md

 19) 8XD, Dynamic, 160x11..360x480
 20) 8XR, Dynamic, 160x11..360x480

 Horizontal resolutions 320, 640, 360, 720 are supported with divisors 1, 2, 4.
-Vertical resoutions 350, 400, 480 are supported with divisors 1..32 in graphic modes and 1..16/32 in text modes (depends on CharGenLoadMode setting: enabled - 32, disabled - 16).
+Vertical resoutions 350, 400, 480 are supported with divisors 1..32 in graphic modes and 1..16/31 in text modes (depends on CharGenLoadMode setting: enabled - 31, disabled - 16).
+Limited to 31 in text modes due to underline.
+Only way to hide it - to set it's position to 32.
 Values are rounded up to closest integers.
 Don't forget to set Compatiblity to Experimental for 360/720 modes!

 CharGenLoadMode option:
 0 - Enabled only if necessary (>16 lines)